 If you want to change what data is being shown on a visualization, look in the data selection menu accessed using the second button from the top with the filter icon.
 This menu has several tabs that each focus on a separate aspect of the data included in the visualization.
 In the data series tab, you can toggle whether any of the included data series are visible in the chart, remove them altogether, and add new data series using the result table creator.
 On the other tabs, which vary depending on what details are associated with the data series being displayed, you can change what details are being shown.
 You can choose to hide or show each region, year, comparison forecast, comparison method, and other detail.
 There are also options for changing the aggregation level of the displayed details, adding totals, and introducing hierarchy to the layout of the result table in order to see values for multiple aggregation levels at the same time.
+It is also possible to access the filtering options by right-clicking on a column header in the grid, this will pop up the filter options specific for the field that column represents.

-The options menu, shown furthest to the right in Figure 51, has a few more options for modifying the current visualization.
+The options menu, shown furthest to the right in Figure 65, has a few more options for modifying the current visualization.
 For certain chart-types you can choose to enable sorting, pick alternate color schemes, and change the decimal precision of listed values.
 You can also change the displayed units and use the pivoting tool to restructure the chart entirely by dragging different dimensions of the result data into the different pivot-able destinations afforded by the chart-type.
 For example, in the pivot menu shown above, industries are currently being displayed down the rows of a table, years along the columns, and the remaining detail types in the filter combo-boxes.
 This can be altered in any way by dragging these data dimensions between the different groups, although putting too many dimensions onto the rows or columns of a table or either of the two axes on a chart might cause the visualization to take a very long time to finish updating.
+It is also possible to pivot from the grid directly by left-clicking on a column header or filter combo-box and dragging it to the column or filter position you want it in.

 There are several other ways of interacting with and modifying visualizations outside of the main visualization buttons.
 Master selection, which is located at the top of the window on the header panel, should be turned on when you would like to make changes to all visualizations at once such as changing the focused region or selecting the visible years.
 Another useful feature is the full-screen button.
 This button can be found on the top right corner of any visualization's title area and will toggle full-screen mode for that visualization.
-When viewing charts or maps, a 'Show Table' button appears next to the full screen button that will show a table of values that correspond to the displayed chart or map.
+When viewing charts or maps, a Show Table button appears next to the full screen button that will show a table of values that correspond to the displayed chart or map.